Sorry, you need to enable JavaScript to visit this website.

 What kinds of courses can I take when studying abroad?
 Will I receive credit?

 You can take courses towards your major, minor, immersion, or general education credits while abroad.
-Planning early and saving a few free electives or liberal arts courses for studying abroad will provide you with more flexibility.
+Planning early and saving a few free electives, perspectives or liberal arts courses for studying abroad will provide you with more flexibility.
 If you would like to take courses in your major, a good place to start is with the Study Abroad & Your Major section that will assist you with researching studying abroad programs that fit within a particular field of study.
 Included in this section are info sheets that highlight the benefits of studying abroad for a particular career path and identifies overseas programs that provide course offerings that align with specific majors.
 Always discuss with your academic advisor if and how the courses you choose to take abroad will count towards your degree.

 All students who study abroad on a program approved by RIT will be eligible to earn academic credit.
 As part of your RIT study abroad application process in the Compass you will submit the courses you plan to take abroad for approval from your department and to determine how the credit will be applied to your degree program.
 Your study abroad advisor will go over the course pre-approval process during your advising meeting.